5 Companies Hiring Work at Home Medical Scribes Right Now

 ProScribe is currently looking for bilingual Spanish medical scribes in the following US states — Alabama, Georgia, Idaho, Indiana, Kentucky, Louisiana, North Carolina, New Hampshire, Oklahoma, Pennsylvania, South Carolina, Tennessee, and Texas.

-To qualify, you must have be at minimum a high school diploma, although it's preferred if you are at minimum a college Sophomore.
+To qualify, you must have at minimum a high school diploma, although it's preferred if you are at minimum a college Sophomore.

 At ProScribe, Bilingual Spanish Virtual Medical Scribe ensures accurate and timely documentation of the medical chart under the supervision of the medical provider.